KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_trio_method.md

 Where Hawkins calibrates consciousness,
 TRIO provides the practical staircase to climb it.

-Where your book reveals water as the medium of coherence, TRIO shows how to restructure inner water — emotion, memory, and the somatic field — into clarity and fluidity.
+Where this book reveals water as the medium of coherence, TRIO shows how to restructure inner water — emotion, memory, and the somatic field — into clarity and fluidity.